 - The Matching Principle – This basic accounting principle requires us to use accrual basis accounting.
 It also requires us to match our expenses with our revenues, which is double-entry bookkeeping.
 A very common example of this accounting principle is to report employees’ wages in the week the employees worked not in the week they are paid.

 - The Disclosure Principle – This accounting principle requires us to disclose all pertinent financial information about our business in an understandable form.
 This information is presented in the main body of our financial statements, in the footnotes of our financial statements, or as supplementary information.

 Four Accounting Assumptions:

-This assumption requires us to record and present all business transactions in a monetary unit such as the dollar.
+- Monetary Assumption – This assumption requires us to record and present every transaction in a monetary unit such as the dollar.

 - Time Period Assumption – This accounting principle assumes that all of our business transactions can be recorded and separated into different time periods such as months, quarters, and years.